In God We Trust

 1967 Chevrolet Suburban

-1967: All-new styling of Chevy's half-ton trucks is introduced, including Suburban.
+All-new for 1967 styling of Chevrolet's half-ton trucks is introduced, including Suburban.
 It carries a unique three-door arrangement with a single door on the driver's side and front and rear doors on the passenger side.
 This configuration makes the Suburban popular with ambulance companies.
 A host of new safety features becomes standard, including: Dual-cylinder brake system, Energy-absorbing steering column, Padded instrument panel, Thicker laminated safety glass windshield.

 1968 Chevrolet Suburban